jfcloutier/karma_system/design_notes/acting.md

 ### Plan status

-The status of a plan is infered from the statuses of its component goals (aka directives)
+The status of a plan is infered from the statuses of its component goals (aka directives).

+The possible status of a plan are:

 * `pending` (still determining the readiness of the plan's directives)
 * `ready` (all directives in the plan are ready to have their own plans executed)